 How do you decide if river cruising is for you?
 Here are some things to consider before you book.

-River cruises are an easy, hassle-free way to see Europe for the first time
+River cruises: a hassle-free way to see Europe for the first time

-If you are not a seasoned traveler to Europe and you want to see the highlights of a number of cities in a relatively short time without a lot of complicated planning, a river cruise may be just the ticket.
 A couple from New York City took a Seine River cruise to celebrate their 60th birthdays.
-“It was a perfect way to get a taste of both Paris and the French countryside,” they said, “and visit some important landmarks along the way.”
-Since both have demanding jobs they appreciated that all of the details were organized for them.
-They didn’t have to pack and unpack as they traveled, meals were excellent, and they were able to visit off-the-beaten-path places, like Rouen and Honfleur.
-That experience allowed them to decide where they would like to spend more time when they return to France.
+“It was a perfect way to get a taste of both Paris and the French countryside.”
+They added, “and visit some important landmarks along the way.”
+Since both have demanding jobs they appreciated that everything was organized for them.
+There was no need to pack and unpack as they traveled and meals were excellent.
+They also enjoyed the opportunity to visit off-the-beaten-path places, like Rouen and Honfleur.
+That experience gave them a good sense of where to spend more time when they return to France.

 But think beyond Europe

-While European river cruises are the most well-known—the most popular are the Danube; Rhine/Moselle/Main; Rhone/Saone; and the Seine—major cruise lines also offer trips along waterways in Asia, including the Yangtze in China and the Kwai in Thailand.
-In North America you can cruise down the Mississippi River in the U.S. and the Saint Lawrence River in Canada.
-Uniworld has an eight-day voyage on the Nile in Egypt that takes in the Temple of Karnak, the world’s largest ancient religious complex, and the Valley of the Kings.
+European river cruises are the most well-known—the most popular are the Danube; Rhine/Moselle/Main; Rhone/Saone; and the Seine.
+The major cruise lines also offer trips along waterways in Asia, including the Yangtze in China and the Kwai in Thailand.
+In North America you can cruise the Mississippi River in the U.S. and the Saint Lawrence River in Canada.
+Uniworld offers a 12-day voyage on the Nile in Egypt that takes in the Temple of Karnak, the world’s largest ancient religious complex, and the Valley of the Kings.

-The best known European river boat cruise lines (AmaWaterways, A-ROSA, Avalon Waterways, CroisiEurope, Crystal, Grand Circle, Emerald Waterways, Scenic Cruises, Sea Cloud, Tauck, Uniworld and Viking) offer a wide range of packages, depending on budget, length of trip and places to visit.
-Many of these lines also run Asian and African cruises.
+The best known European river boat cruise lines (AmaWaterways, A-ROSA, Avalon Waterways, CroisiEurope, Crystal, Grand Circle, Emerald Waterways, Scenic Cruises, Sea Cloud, Tauck, Uniworld and Viking).
+They offer a wide range of packages, depending on budget, length of trip and places to visit.
+Many of these lines also operate in Asia and Africa.

 River cruises are ideal for the single traveler

-“If I only had someone to take this trip with, I’d do it in a heartbeat.”
-Does that sound like you?
-Rick Kaplan, President of Premier River Cruises, one of the foremost travel agencies in North America for arranging river cruises, puts these people into the category of single travellers who would like to experience river boat travel but think that it is too couples-oriented.
-Kaplan has learned from working with thousands of solo travellers over the years that there is no better vacation choice than the river cruise for the following reasons:
+“If I only had someone to travel with, I’d do it in a heartbeat.”
+Does this sound like you?
+Rick Kaplan, President of Premier River Cruises, one of the foremost travel agencies in North America for arranging river cruises, believes these people think that river boat travel will be too couples-oriented.
+Through working with thousands of solo travelers over the years, Kaplan believes there is no better vacation choice than the river cruise.
+Here’s why: